sajmons/CollimationCircles/README.md

 - multilanguage (English, Slovenian, German)
 - always on top option
 - up to date online help available
+- 3.x and newer camera video stream support to display video from your telescope in background

 # Prebuild binaries
 Here are prebuild binary files avaliable for you to download (win-x64, linux-x64, linux-arm64 and macos-x64).